Countly/countly-sdk-documentation/web/next.md

 </div>
 <h1>Offline mode</h1>
 <p>
   <span style="font-weight: 400;">Some cases do exist when you would like the SDK to collect data but not send it to the server until a certain point.
-Additionally, this mode allows you to delay providing the device_id property until a later time and clears the consents provided so far.</span>
+Additionally, this mode allows you to delay providing the device_id property until a later time.</span>
 </p>
 <p>
   <span style="font-weight: 400;">E.g. if you would like to track your users with a custom device_id, such as with your internal customer ID, and you may only receive that value as soon as the user logs in.
 Yet, you would also like to track what the user did before logging in.</span>